-The peer review process is used to assess scholarly articles.
-Experts in a discipline, from the author critique an article’s methodology, findings, and reasoning to evaluate it for possible publication in a journal.
+The peer-review process is used to assess scholarly articles.
+Experts in a discipline similar to the author critique an article’s methodology, findings, and reasoning to evaluate it for possible publication in a journal.
 Editors of scholarly journals use the peer-review process to decide which articles to publish, and the academic world relies on the peer review process to validate scholarly articles.

 This video by the North Carolina State University Library describes the peer-review process.